Bradevelt, New Jersey

-Bradevelt is an unincorporated community located within the Morganville section of Marlboro Township, in Monmouth County, New Jersey, United States.
+Bradevelt is an unincorporated community located within the Morganville section of Marlboro Township, in Monmouth County, in the U.S. state of New Jersey.
 County Route 520 travels through Bradevelt, while Route 79 is located west of the community.
 The area consists of a mix of businesses along the two main roads, farmland, and the remains of the Marlboro Psychiatric Hospital which is being converted to Big Brook Park.
 The former Monmouth County Agricultural Railroad (a portion of which is now part of the Henry Hudson Trail) runs north and south through Bradevelt.
 Early to mid 1800s the area was called Hulsetown.

 Agriculture

 Produce was shipped to many locations nationally.
 The New York Times describes a harvest time observation that at one point, as many as 100 wagons and horses were in line waiting to unload at the train station.
 However, the area was also known for Rome, Paragon and Stark apples, which won awards as well as peaches, corn and amber wheat.
 In 1908, "the largest ear of corn ever grown in New Jersey... was picked"—it contained twenty-six rows of large corn on it.

 In addition to farming produce, the area also hosted most other livestock commonly found on a farm.
 At various times, the area was known for turkey production and other poultry, boar, Berkshire pigs, calves, cows, Khedive Bulls, horses and ads to sell them were common in local livestock magazines.

 Some years were bad for the farmers, Army worm were heavily infesting the farms in the area in 1924 and then in 1925, the area was heavily infested with Japanese beetle.
 The infestation was so bad that the township of Marlboro, and specifically Bradevelt was placed under a Quarantine.
 All produce sold had to be certified by the state lab in Riverton where it had to be inspected free of Japanese Beetles.
 This had a dramatic negative effect on selling produce that year.